ArthurGareginyan/custom-code-manager/readme.txt

 == Changelog ==

+= 1.3 =
+* The structure of the plugin files is improved.
+The weight of the plugin (folder with all the included files) is reduced from  9.3 MB to 3.6 MB.
+* The child plugins are moved to the folder "sub".
+* The "upgrade.php" files are cleared of useless code.
+* Translation files are updated.

 = 1.2 =
 * The emergency stop function is improved.
 Now, all custom code stops execution if inside the plugin folder there is a file called "STOP".